jitsi-contrib/jitsi-kubernetes/doc/kustomize/README.md

 Replace 'jitsi.foo.com' with your internet domain name:

 **Note:** Setting the PUBLIC_URL it is important that you do not add a tailing / at the end of the URL!

 Jitsi provides a lot of additional environment variables to customize your setup.

 ## Ingress Example

 The following example file 041-ingress.yaml adds a new resource object with a custom ingress configuration applied to your cluster.
+(If you are using Red Hat OpenShift, you may find it easier to follow the `Route` example in the following section.)

 	---
 	###################################################